THE BLOC | LOS ANGELES, CA

 Built in 1973, 700 S. Flower consists of a 32-story, 750,000-square-foot office building, an enclosed two-story 420,000-square-foot shopping mall (anchored by Macy’s), and a six-level parking structure with 2,000 parking spaces.
 The full block mixed-use project also contains a 496-room Sheraton Grand hotel.
-[In 2013, National on behalf of its open-end, commingled fund and The Ratkovich Company, a local developer, purchased the property and rebranded the site as The Bloc.] –is there a reason this is in parenthesis?
+In 2013, National on behalf of its open-end, commingled fund and The Ratkovich Company, a local developer, purchased the property and rebranded the site as The Bloc.
 At purchase, the office building was only 56% leased and the retail component suffered from a lackluster mix of tenants and dated design.
 The Sheraton hotel on site required extensive refurbishing to be competitive with new hotel product.

 Transforming into a 24-hour district with an expanding population base, the downtown LA real estate market is undergoing a renaissance, spurred by new residential activity, entertainment venues, cultural amenities, and sports facilities.
 The Bloc is well-positioned to participate in this revitalization given its prime location centered between the financial and civic district to the north and the Staples-Convention Center to the south as well as surrounding apartment tower construction.